.newclass::before { content:""; display:block; height:100px; /* fixed header height*/ margin:-100px 0 0; /* negative fixed header height */ }

 Why choose R++?

-Want to see how HCI can revolutionize statistical analysis?
+Want to find out how Healthcare Informatics (HCI) can revolutionise statistical analysis?

 Your request has been taken into account.